 He is a widely published writer.
 His law review article, Impeaching Federal Judges: A Covenantal and Constitutional Response to Judicial Tyranny, was cited twenty-five times at the House Clinton Impeachment Hearings in 1999, and four times at a Senate hearing in 2015.
 The author of God Save This Honorable Court: Six Landmark Court Decisions Which Have Changed America, he has also written over fifty articles, papers, and pamphlets in a variety of fields including religious liberty, constitutional law, public policy, economics, and forestry.
 He has served as the editor of several publications.

 In addition to his J.D. degree, Mr. Fitschen has earned a Master of Divinity, an M.A. in Public Policy, and two Bachelor of Science degrees.
 He earned numerous awards in each academic program, including being named the Outstanding Graduate in the School of Public Policy.

 He is admitted to practice before the United States Supreme Court, in eleven of the federal Courts of Appeals, in the United States District Court for the Eastern District of Virginia, and in the Virginia state courts.

 He has testified before the Alaska and Colorado legislatures and has submitted written testimony to the United States Senate and House of Representatives and to the Kansas legislature.
 He has prepared model legislation that has been adopted in many states.

 He has served in a variety of leadership roles in several churches and has served on the board of directors of several corporations.
-Mr. Fitschen and his wife, Donna, reside in Chesapeake, Virginia, and have five children (one deceased) and two grandchildren.
+Mr. Fitschen and his wife, Donna, reside in Chesapeake, Virginia, and have five children (one deceased) and five grandchildren.